HNU-WQW/LFSSMam/README.md

 <h1> LFSSMam: Efficient Aggregation of Multi-Spatial-Angular-Modal Information in Light Field Semantic Segmentation Using Selective Scanning with SSMs </h1>

 ## 👀Introduction
-Efficient modeling of 4D light fields for precise semantic segmentation has recently faced challenges in capturing long-range dependency information (CNN-based) and the secondary computational complexity memory constraints(Transformer-based), which limit the utilization of multi- spatial-angular information and the overall performance development.
-In this paper, we introduce LFSSMam, a novel light field semantic segmentation architecture fully based on selective structural state space model.
-LFSSMam leverages an innovative spatial-angular selective scanning mechanism to decouple and scan 4D multi-dimensional light field data, capturing rich spatial context, complementary angular, and structural information within the state space.
+Efficient modeling of 4D light fields for precise semantic segmentation has recently faced challenges in capturing long-range dependency information and the secondary computational complexity memory constraints, which limit the utilization of multi-spatial-angular information and the overall performance development.
+In this paper, we introduce LFSSMam, a novel Light Field Semantic Segmentation architecture fully based on selective structured state space model (Mamba).
+LFSSMam designs an innovative spatial-angular selective scanning mechanism to decouple and scan 4D multi-dimensional light field data, capturing rich spatial context, complementary angular, and structural information within the state space.
 Additionally, we design an SSM-based cross-fusion enhance module to perform selective scanning and fusion across multi-scale spatial-angular-modal light field information, adaptively complementing and enhancing central view features.
-Comprehensive experiments on both synthetic and real-world datasets demonstrate that LFSSMam achieves a leading SOTA performance (10.07% improvement) with reduced memory and computational complexity.
+Comprehensive experiments on both synthetic and real-world datasets demonstrate that LFSSMam achieves a leading SOTA performance (10.07\% improvement) with reduced memory and computational complexity.
 This work provides insightful directions for the efficient modeling and application of multi-dimensional spatial-angular information in light fields.

 ![](figs/LFSSMam.png)